Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 * `placement`: (string, optional) Placement.
 Possible values: `below`, `above`, `beside`, `center`, `middle`, `right`.
 * `arrow`: (string, optional) If defined, the step will be rendered with an arrow on its border pointing in a given direction.
 Available: 'top-left', 'top-center', 'top-right', 'right-top', 'right-middle', 'right-bottom', 'bottom-left', 'bottom-center', 'bottom-right', 'left-top', 'left-middle', 'left-bottom'.
 * `style`: (object, optional) Will be used as the step's inline style.
 Use sparingly and with caution for minor tweaks in positioning or z-indexes and avoid changing the look and feel of Guided Tours.
 If you use this in a way that could benefit all of Guided Tours globally, please consider creating an issue.
 Example: `style={{backgroundColor: 'red'}}`
 * `when`: (function, optional) This is a Redux selector that can prevent a step from showing when it evaluates to false.
 When using `when` you should also set the `next` prop to tell Guided Tours the name of the step it should skip to.
 If you omit this prop, step will be rendered as expected.
+Example usage would be to show a certain step only for non-mobile environments: `when={ not( isMobile ) }`
 * `next`: (string, optional) Define this to tell Guided Tours the name of the step it should skip to when `when` evaluates to false.
 * `children`: (node) Contents of the step.
 Usually a paragraph of instructions and some controls for the tour.
 See below for available options.
 Note that all text content needs to be wrapped in `<p>` so it gets proper styling.